vsevolodbazhan/airflow-demo/README.md

 # Airflow Demo Project

-Airflow-based demo pipeline that extracts currency exchange rates and and stores them in an S3-compliant repository.
+Airflow-based demo pipeline that extracts currency exchange rates and and stores them in an S3-compatible storage.
 The goal of this demo is to provide a complete, production-like pipeline on which to base tutorials and blog posts.

 ## Walkthrough

 ### Setup

-Docker Compose is used to setup the Airflow instance and supportive services (such as MinIO).
+Docker Compose is used to setup the Airflow instance and supportive services (such as Minio).

 - `airflow-database`: a PostgreSQL database that is used to store Airflow's metadata.
 - `airflow-init`: a service that is used to initialize the Airflow database and create admin user.